A twin-decoder structure for incompressible laminar flow reconstruction with uncertainty estimation around 2D obstacles: Introduction

-Auto-encoder structures are feedforward neural networks that are widely applied to dimension reduction and feature extraction of high-dimensional data \cite{Hinton2006}.
-As shown in the sketch of figure \ref{fig:AE}, AEs are composed of a contractive path, named \emph{encoder}, which role is to compress input data to a space of reduced dimension called \emph{latent space}.
+Autoencoder are feedforward neural networks that are widely applied to dimension reduction and feature extraction of high-dimensional data \cite{Hinton2006}.
+As shown in the sketch of figure \ref{fig:AE}, AEs are composed of a contractive path, named \emph{encoder}, whose role is to compress input data to a space of reduced dimension called \emph{latent space}.
 The latent space representation of the input variables is obtained at the \emph{bottleneck} of the structure, which is followed by a \emph{decoder} branch, mirror of the encoder one, responsible for the reconstruction of the input.
-Auto-encoders can be trained both in unsupervised or supervised way, depending on the application.
+Autoencoders can be trained both in unsupervised or supervised way, depending on the application scenario.
 In the case of unsupervised learning, AEs are usually exploited to infer the latent space structure of a given dataset.
-In the CFD literature, AEs have been exploited as a model reduction method.
-In \cite{Lee2020}, AE is used in conjunction with convolutional layers to learn low-dimensional features of fluid systems.
+In the CFD community, this functionality makes AE potential candidate tools for model reduction.
+In \cite{Lee2020}, AEs are used in conjunction with convolutional layers to learn low-dimensional features of fluid systems.
 In \cite{Bukka2020} and \cite{Gonzalez2018}, the authors combine recurrent neural networks with CAE to learn the dynamics of the extracted low dimensional features.
-Adversely, in the case of supervised learning, AEs can exploited to infer perform various tasks \cite{Guo2016, Jin2018, Lee2019}.
+Adversely, in the case of supervised learning, AEs are exploited to perform various full-field flow prediction tasks \cite{Guo2016, Jin2018, Lee2019}.
 Among the multiple variations of AE structures, the special case of U-net \cite{UnetRonneberger} must be mentioned.
-As sketched in figure \ref{fig:Unet}, U-nets structures contain \emph{skip connections} from the encoder to the decoder, which role is to concatenate low-level features from the contractive path to the expansion path (here, concatenation means stacking tensors together along the channel axis).
-By allowing the mixing of low-level features with the high-level latent-space representation, U-nets usually achieve excellent performance levels on segmentation \cite{UnetRonneberger} and regression tasks: in \cite{Thuerey2020}, the authors exploit U-nets to infer the velocity and pressure fields of turbulent flow around airfoils computed in a Reynolds-averaged Navier-Stokes framework; in \cite{Fukami2018}, a U-net-like architecture is used to reconstruct turbulent flows from extremely coarse flow field images with remarkable accuracy.
+As sketched in figure \ref{fig:Unet}, U-nets structures contain \emph{skip connections} from the encoder to the decoder, the role of which is to concatenate low-level features from the contractive path to the expansion path (here, concatenation means stacking tensors together along the channel axis).
+By allowing the mixing of low-level features with the high-level latent-space representation, U-nets usually achieve excellent performance levels on segmentation \cite{UnetRonneberger} and regression tasks: in \cite{Thuerey2020}, the authors exploit U-nets to infer the velocity and pressure fields of turbulent flow around airfoils computed in a Reynolds-averaged Navier-Stokes framework; in \cite{Fukami2018}, a U-net-like architecture is used to reconstruct turbulent flows from extremely coarse flow field images with remarkable accuracy; in \cite{KAMRAVA2021119050}, a recurrent U-net architecture is trained to predict the instationary velocity and pressure fields in porous membranes.